Gutter-Guys/Gutter_Rat/GR9/README.md

 <img src="Images/X_2020.png" alt="X 2020">

 ## Rails
 Please refer to online guides for mounting and and cleaning rails.
 MGN9 for Y and MGN12 for X. Nothing special needed, just center them as best you can.
 It is easier to mount the Y rails after you have mounted the Motor Mounts.
 Mounting guides are included in the STL folder to make alignment easier.
+(Each rail need 7 M3x8mm and 7 M3 drop/t nuts)

 ## Printhead
 The EVA printhead system is amazingly well designed and very flexible.
 It was the sole reason this upgrade was completed.
 For the moment, this is compatible with EVA 2.4 setups so go crazy.
 If it fits EVA, it will fit this setup.
 I will not be duplicating any of their work here, please go directly to the EVA website and get all you need from there, including BOM and print configurations.